A fantastic story of sticks and imaginative play.

 Hegley's lyrical prose captures the free-wheeling expressiveness of childhood, and Layton's deceptively simple illustrations are full of wit and character.
 Sweet, magical and thoroughly entertaining, this is Hegley and Layton's first collaboration.

 ...wonderful rhythmic and a delightfully quirky text. - The Bookseller

 A book celebrating the power of imagination.
 Brilliant illustrations by Neal Layton. - Angels & Urchins

 This book should guarantee hours of imaginative play. - Sunday Times

 Everything a picture book should be. - Irish Times

 This lovely book is simply a 'must have' for all those who want to inspire children's imaginative play... beautifully written. - Early Years Educator

 Neal is an award-winning illustrator and author of children's books.
-He has worked on more than 80 titles to date, working with authors such Cressida Cowell and Michael Rosen, and won several prizes including a Gold Award in the Nestle Children's Book Prize for That Rabbit belongs to Emily Brown.
-His books have also been shortlisted for the Red House Book Awards, the Blue Peter Book Awards, the Booktrust Early Years Award, Funfzig Jahre Deutcher Jugendliteraturpreis and New York Public Library's annual list of best Children's Books.He also writes his own books, 'The Invincible Tony Spears' and the bestselling 'Mammoth Academy' Series.
+He has worked on more than 80 titles to date, working with authors such Cressida Cowell and Michael Rosen, and won several prizes including a Gold Award in the Nestle Children's Book Prize for That Rabbit Belongs to Emily Brown.
+His books have also been shortlisted for the Red House Book Awards, the Blue Peter Book Awards, the Booktrust Early Years Award, Funfzig Jahre Deutcher Jugendliteraturpreis and New York Public Library's annual list of Best Children's Books.He also writes his own books, such as eco-picture book A Planet Full of Plastic and 'The Invincible Tony Spears' fiction series.
 His books are currently in print in more than 16 languages worldwide.
 He lives in Portsmouth with his wife and two daughters.